Establishment in 1953

 Other Topics

-■ Contribution to the Revitalization of Gifu Station Area ■
+■ Contribution to the Revitalization of the Gifu Station Area ■

-In recognition of these efforts, the company received the Minister of the Environment's Award in a competition sponsored by the Urban Greenery Technology Development Organization.
+In recognition of these environmentally conscious efforts, the company received the Minister of the Environment’s Award in a competition organized by the Urban Greenery Technology Development Organization.

 Year of 2003-2012

-In order to make a full-fledged entry into the medical field, we started selling air filters for hemodialysis blood circuits in 2005.
+To establish a full-scale presence in the medical field, we began supplying air filters for hemodialysis blood circuits in 2005.

-In 2009, we also succeeded in receiving orders for caps for medical devices used in dialysis from a major medical equipment devices.
+In 2009, we further expanded our involvement by successfully receiving orders for caps used in dialysis equipment from a major medical device manufacturer.

 Year of 2003-2012

-In 2011, we acquired the shares of Toei Kanki Co., Ltd. and established it as a subsidiary.
+In 2011, we acquired shares of Toei Kanki Co., Ltd. and established it as a subsidiary.
+Located in Seki City, Gifu Prefecture, Toei Kanki is a specialized manufacturer of PVC pipe fittings and had long been a valued customer of our subsidiary, Risu Kogyo’s fittings sales division.

-While Risu Kogyo focused on contract manufacturing for pipe manufacturers, Toei Kanki had its own branded products stocked at its 12 branches and sales offices nationwide, with a strong emphasis on prompt delivery and attentive customer service.
-With its production facility's close location, minimal competition in the sales market, and sound management practices, the discussions progressed smoothly.
+While Risu Kogyo primarily focused on contract manufacturing for pipe manufacturers, Toei Kanki developed and marketed its own branded products, which were distributed through 12 branches and sales offices nationwide.
+The company was well known for its commitment to prompt delivery and attentive customer service.
+With its close proximity to our production facilities, minimal competition in the market, and solid management practices, the acquisition progressed smoothly.

 Year of 2003-2012

-In the 1990s, plant-based resins gained attention as materials that contribute to environmental protection.
-In March 2003, Risupack conducted test sales of food packaging containers made from polylactic acid resin, which is derived from plants, making it the first company in Japan to do so.
+In the 1990s, plant-based resins began gaining attention as sustainable alternatives.
+In March 2003, Risupack became the first company in Japan to conduct test sales of food packaging containers made from polylactic acid (PLA), a resin derived from plants.

 Year of 2003-2012